Join us for a LIVE! streaming event!

 Now a Video on Demand!
 As part of our Black History Month programming, watch and ask questions LIVE! as we explore the rich and complex stories of the people and spaces that make up Somerset Place, one of the largest plantations in North Carolina’s antebellum history.
 Discover who and what made Somerset Place exceptional and how we know about this site’s unique history and the people—enslaved and free—who lived here.
 Sponsored by Blue Cross and Blue Shield of North Carolina.
 To supplement your students’ LIVE! experience, check out this Mancala Craft and Game Activity; or use the Tar Heel Junior Historian article and graphic organizer to reinforce today’s program.

 Women Making History in North Carolina

+Now a Video on Demand!
 Watch LIVE! as we discover two exhibits at the North Carolina Museum of History which recognize the contributions of many “unknown” women from our past.
 We’ll travel through QuiltSpeak, which shares women’s voices and stories through the quilts they made, with curator Diana Bell-Kite, as well as “You Have To Start A Thing,” which explores the fight to secure women’s right to vote in the Tar Heel State—during the battle before the 19th Amendment, and the ongoing struggle to ensure the voting rights for North Carolinians of color—with curator RaeLana Poteat.
+Use the Quilting Lesson Plan or Could You Have Voted? graphic with your students to enhance your LIVE! experience.
 Sponsored by Blue Cross and Blue Shield of North Carolina.